Looking for Something?

 What Exactly is Brown Sugar Candy?

 This updated version of Brown Sugar Candy takes only 15 minutes.
-I can only imagine what my Dad would say if he were here.
-He would probably need to try them side by side but the crazy thing is, the results are crazy similar!
+I can only imagine what my Grandmother would have to say about this, but the end result is so close to the original that we make it every holiday season!

-While we did not grow up with our Brown Sugar Candy chocolate coated, See’s Candy covers their version in chocolate and it is probably one of the richest, most delightful things I have ever eaten!
+While we did not grow up with our Brown Sugar Candy chocolate coated, See’s Candy covers their version in chocolate and it is probably one of the richest, most delightful things I have ever eaten so we have included instructions on how to do this as well.

 Finished Brown Sugar Candy